 USCIS's online system gives you the opportunity to review everything at this point, before you proceed to payment.
 If everything looks good and you're ready to pay, click the "Proceed to pay.gov" button.
 Pay.gov is a U.S. Treasury Department payment processing website.

 On the first page you come to on pay.gov, you'll see "Step 1: Enter Payment Information."
 The first option is "Pay Via Bank Account (ACH)."
 If you want to pay by having money taken from your bank account (it must be a U.S.-based account), enter your information in the boxes and then click the "Continue with ACH Payment" button.

 If you want to pay by credit or debit card (including a prepaid card), enter your information where it says "Pay Via Plastic Card (PC)."
 Then click the "Continue with Plastic Card Payment."

 At this point, you'll reach "Step 2: Authorize Payment."
 You'll see a payment summary, and a place to enter email addresses to receive confirmation of payment.
 Under that, check the box authorizing payment, and then click the "Submit Payment" button.
 Make sure you click that button once and only once—don't worry if nothing seems to be happening right away.

-When payment goes through, you’ll be brought to a confirmation page, which you can print.
+When payment goes through, you'll be brought to a confirmation page, which you should print out for your records.